kontena/kontena/docs/using-kontena/loadbalancer.md

 * `KONTENA_LB_COOKIE`: Enables cookie-based session stickiness.
 With empty value, it defaults to the load balancer-set cookie.
 Can be customized to use application cookies.
 See details at [HAProxy docs](https://cbonte.github.io/haproxy-dconv/configuration-1.5.html#4.2-cookie)

 ## Custom Settings Examples and Use Cases

+Note: KONTENA_LB_CUSTOM_SETTINGS in the **loadbalancer** go to `defaults` section, in the **services** is appended to the related backend.
+This is a important distinction because some settings cannot go to the defaults sections (like redirects) and vice-versa.

 Note: In the yaml file when you need multiple lines, use the syntax: